El Chapulín Colorado: Concept

 According to Chespirito, the difference between Chapulín and standard heroes:

 Pioneer in visual effects

 With Chapulín, Chespirito and along his production team made extensive use of the chroma key device and bluescreen to produce visual effects which made the adventures of this superhero more interesting.
 Though somewhat unrefined by modern standards, the show achieved surprising effects like floating in the air or flying, performing impossible acrobatics, fighting against Martians, strange creatures, witches and various monsters, and, most often, to get the physical reduction effect thanks to his famous "pastillas de chiquitolina", which Chapulín frequently used to pass under doors, reach dangerous areas without attracting attention, or solve problems.

 This innovation, which was already known in Mexican television but not widely used, gave Chapulín the distinction of being virtually the only adventure-comedy broadcast in Mexico.

+Music

+Similarly to El Chavo, the production music of El Chapulín Colorado typically derives from feature films or other media.
+The opening intro, for instance, combines excerpts of "The Red Sea" from The Ten Commandments (1956), as well as "Finale" from Tom Sawyer (1973).
+In the end credits for most episodes between 1975 and 1979, Baroque Hoedown by Jean Jacques Perrey (who also composed The Elephant Never Forgets used in El Chavo) can be heard.
+However, the two versions of the song used in the credits actually originate from the 1973 and 1977 soundtrack releases of Disney's Main Street Electrical Parade, where Baroque Hoedown was rearranged twice for exclusive use on the famous Disney parade.